 What do you enjoy most about working at Queen’s?

 The initiatives that staff can get involved in.
 I am currently involved in the Green Impact Initiative which helps departments look at ways in which they can make workplaces greener.
-I am also involved in the Staff Wellbeing Initiatives, helping to improve the wellbeing of staff in the University, promoting existing services and introducing new benefits and services to all staff.
+I also organise the Staff Wellbeing Initiatives, helping to improve the wellbeing of staff in the University, promoting existing services and introducing new benefits and services to all staff.

 What type of training have you received since joining Queen’s?

 We are encouraged to attend training courses run by the University and I have attended many.
-These have included courses that have enabled me to improve my skills in Word, Outlook and Excel, as well training in Front-of-office skills, Use of Fire Extinguishers and Fire Warden training.
+These have included courses that have enabled me to improve my skills in Word, Outlook and Excel, Front-of-office skills, Use of Fire Extinguishers and Fire Warden training.
 I also attend emergency aid courses every three years run by St. John’s Ambulance.

 What advice do you have for potential employees joining Queen’s?

 Go for it!
 The University is a great place to work, providing plenty of opportunities as well as great staff, students and surroundings.

 What do you like to do in your spare time?

 I spend time with my 12 year old son – his hobbies and interests keep me very busy.
 I love spending time with all of my friends and family and enjoy eating out, running reading and visiting new places.

 Probably my mobile phone, my SMART TV or my iPad.
 Anything that has google; I google everything!